Professor of Political Science

 Ph.D., University of Toronto

 Professor Burns came to Baylor in the fall of 2013.
-Before coming to Baylor, he taught at Skidmore College, Southwest Texas State (now Texas State), Hiram College, and as Visiting Professor at Boston College.
-He chairs the Northeast section of the Society for Greek Political Thought, and has served as a reviewer for many journals, including The Review of Politics, American Political Science Review, The Journal of Politics, American Political Thought, Polis, Political Research Quarterly, Social Philosophy Today, and Perspectives on Political Science.
+Before coming to Baylor he taught at Skidmore College, Southwest Texas State (now Texas State), Hiram College, and as Visiting Professor at Boston College.
+He chairs the Northeast section of the Society for Greek Political Thought, and has served as a reviewer for many journals, including American Political Science Review, American Political Thought, Polis, Journal of Church and State, Journal of Politics, Perspectives on Political Science, Political Research Quarterly, Review of Politics, and Social Philosophy Today.

 Courses at Baylor: